Risk Management

 • Mitigate the impact of exchange rate and product price fluctuations through the uses of derivative transactions

-• Procure raw materials at lower costs through collective multi system company purchases leveraging Coca-Cola system
+• Procure raw materials at lower costs through collective multi system company purchase leveraging Coca-Cola system

-Changing consumer mindset Risk of changes in consumer preferences caused by COVID-19, growing concerns over sugar consumption and increased health awareness
+Changing Consumer Mindset Changes in consumer preferences caused by growing concerns over sugar consumption and increased health awareness, or pricing.

 • Acquisition or loss of consumer base